 We must first decide who we are, and not choose who we or others want us to be.
 We have to be immersed in a consciousness that says our integrity will not be compromised, and that we will stand firmly on what we know to be righteous.
 Only then can we be willing to acccept and subsequently, be okay with whatever the outcome is, because we have made a decision that is grounded and steadfast in righteousness and honorable intent, and not a choice based on what another believes to be right.

-To comment or respond click on the word comments at the bottom of the page or email me at firstname.lastname@example.org.
+To comment or respond to this blog please click on the word comments at the bottom of this page, or email me at firstname.lastname@example.org.